ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/design-details-planning-parameters.md

 ---
-    title: Design Details - Planning Parameters | Microsoft Docs
+    title: Design Details - Planning Parameters
-    description: This topic describes the different planning parameters that you can use in Business Central.
+    description: This topic describes the different planning parameters that you can use and how they affect the planning system.
     author: SorenGP

     ms.service: dynamics365-business-central